giaruffo/dataviz/README.md

 # Introduction to Data Visualisation
 by *Giancarlo Ruffo*, Università degli Studi di Torino

 **Disclaimer:** This is a work in progress.
-I will make a lot of changes to this repo during 2020.
+I made a lot of changes to this repo during 2020, and I plan to continue updating this tutorial for a while.

 Access is public to my students and to everyone else.